Augustine129/Snake-game-assignment-2/readme.md

 https://replit.com/@Augustine129/Tic-tac-toe-game#Screenshot%20(16).png

 For an OOP-based project, encapsulation was the best feature to include.
 However, there are three other principles, including abstraction, inheritance, and polymorphism, that would make this a pure OOP project.

+##OOP Principles
+Composition

+It describes a class that references one or more objects of other classes in instance variables.
+One way I demostrated composonsition on this project